SHarsh7/Email-a-random-XKCD-challenge/README.md

 ## Limitations

 Talking about the limitations of this project here I have taken the help of Heroku procfile's worker functionality to execute "sendcomic.php" recursively.
-Which takes the help of ''sleep'' to delay the execution for 5 minutes.
-Sleep has its own limitations & it's obviously not as efficient as add-ons like Heroku scheduler.
+Which in turn takes the help of ''sleep'' to delay the execution for 5 minutes.
+Sleep has its limitations & it's not as efficient as add-ons like Heroku scheduler.